Sirocco route

 Location: Torre Canai

 Torre Canai was built in 1757 to a design by the Piedmontese military engineer Vallin to control the entire Gulf of Palmas.
-The promontory on which it stands is called 'su moru' (the Moor) and stood for all the Barbary corsairs that used to make their raids in the area.
+The promontory on which it stands is called 'su moru' (the Moor) and stood for all the Barbary corsairs who used to make their raids in the area.

 The structure of the tower is very similar to other coastal towers in Sardinia and is a truncated cone topped by a cylinder.
 It consists of a large circular room with four windows and an internal staircase leading to what was once the parade ground.